‘Bold And The Beautiful’ Spoilers: Brooke Gets Ready For Romance While Ridge Learns Of Wedding

 A Night To Remember

 The dressmaker left with Shauna after seeing footage of Brooke kissing Bill Spencer (Don Diamont).
 She soon discovered his location and sent the Forrester pilot to bring him back to L.A.
-But on that final night, he and Shauna painted the town red and ended up kissing in front of a wedding chapel.
+But on that final evening, he and Shauna painted the town red and ended up kissing in front of a wedding chapel.

 The designer woke up in Brooke’s house and she profusely apologized for kissing Bill.
 Recently, the soap opera showed that he forgave her and told her that he wanted her back again.
 Brooke promised that after she returned from her trip to see Bridget Forrester (Ashley Aubra) they would celebrate their reunion.